Buy American Act Lawyers & Free Trade Agreements Act Compliance Attorneys

 - FAR 25 and DFARS regulatory and compliance consulting

 - Representing American government contractors in COFC bid protest and GAO bid protests;

 - Developing Buy American Act requirements checklists and policies.

 - Helping companies with import export compliance concerns

-What is the Buy American Act 1933 (BAA) FAR Part 25, 10 USC 10a-10d and 41 USC 8301?
+What is the Buy American Act requirements (BAA) under FAR Part 25, 10 USC 10a 10d and 41 USC 8301?
 The Buy American provision (“BAA”) governed under 41 USC 10a- 10d and 41 USC 8301–8305) was passed by Congress in 1933.
 The BAA Statute essentially develops a preference for American made products.
 This preference is especially important in federal procurement because of taxpayer spending.

 Waiver allowed.
 Under procurement regulations, the Contracting Officer can waive Buy American certification requirements for end products if the domestic product is 25% or more expensive than an identical foreign-sourced product, if the product is not available domestically in sufficient quantity or quality, or if doing so is in the public interest.

-What FAR Requirement Clauses Should You Look For in RFP ?
+What FAR BAA Requirement Clauses Should You Look For in an RFP ?

 BBA statutory exceptions are allowed for the following cases: